-The Meet Director, Chief Judge or Accuracy Landing Event Judge will select the manifest order by "blind" draw or other suitable means at the competitor briefing prior to the start of the event.
+The Meet Director, Chief Judge or Accuracy Landing Event Judge will select the teams' manifest order by "blind" draw of the selfdeclared teams, or other suitable means at the competitor briefing prior to the start of the event.
 Jump order is by consecutive number from the number starting each round, subject to rejump requirements.